bbellx/bbellx.github.io/README.md

         git checkout develop

+2. Commit all modified code.
+The working directory must be clean.

-2. Run a production build using:
+3. Run a production build using:

         grunt --prod

-3. Run the following command to create a subtree of the `web` build directory and push the contents of that folder to the `master` branch on bbellx.github.io:

-        git push origin `git subtree split --prefix web master`:master // optionally add `--force` to this command

-4. Switch to the `master` branch:
+4. Run the following deploy script:

-        git checkout master

-5. Verify that the contents of `/web/` have been pushed to the `master` branch
-6. Push the `master` branch to bbellx.github.io:

-        git push origin master
+        ./deploy.sh

-7. Verify a successful deployment by visiting [github](https://github.com/bbellx/bbellx.github.io) and selecting the master branch.
+5. Verify a successful deployment by visiting [github](https://github.com/bbellx/bbellx.github.io) and selecting the master branch.

 ## Documentation